mzero/amidiminder/README.md

   1. Reads a rules file of connections you'd like made.

-  2. When the MIDI devices & software - `amidimider` will automatically connect them according to the rules.
+  2. When the MIDI devices & software appear - `amidimider` will automatically connect them according to the rules.

-  3. It also Watches any connections you make with `aconnect` or that your software makes, and remembers them too.
+  3. It also Watches any connections that you make with `aconnect` or that your software makes, and remembers them too.

-  4. If any MIDI port goes away (power cycle, pulled USB cord, etc..), ALSA will silentlly remove the connections...
+  4. If any MIDI port goes away (power cycle, pulled USB cord, etc..), ALSA will silently remove the connections...
      ...
-But when the MIDI port comes back - `amidimider`'s got your back and will connect them right back up again just as they were.
+But when the MIDI port comes back - `amidimider`'s got your back and will connect them right back up again, just as they were.

 ### A bonus

 `amidiview` provides an interactive terminal interface for looking at, and modifying the connections on your system.
 Try it... you won't regret it!

 ```sh
 & amidiview